Our Responsibility to Society

-- organise Christmas Parties with presents for every child who attends;
+- organise year end Christmas Parties with presents for every child who attends;

-- donate motorized wheelchairs, portable oxygen tanks, and support frames for the children from Make A Wish Foundation; and
+- donate motorized wheelchairs and medical devices like portable oxygen tanks, and support frames for the children from Make A Wish Foundation; and

 - finance The Salvation Army’s “Back to School” project at the beginning of each year for needy children.